am-eskandari/comp7005-termproject-group03/docs/configurations.md

 ---

-This updated table ensures the numbering aligns with the continuation from the previous section.

 ## **4. Client Drop + Delay Configurations**

 This table combines client-side drop and delay probabilities to observe how packet loss and latency interact for the